Artist Support Grant

 How does the judging/panel process work?

-All complete applications will be judged by a multi-county panel of established artists, arts professionals, arts educators, and administrators who will review and evaluate each application and allocate funds for selected projects.
+All complete applications will be judged by a multi-county panel of established artists, arts professionals, arts educators, and arts administrators who will review and evaluate each application and allocate funds for selected projects.
 Grant recommendations from the panel must then be approved by ACMC’s Board of Trustees.
 Incomplete applications will not be presented to the panel.

 The panel evaluates each application based on the following criteria:

-Artistic Merit (50%) — Overall excellence of the applicant’s artwork as demonstrated by work samples and a clear commitment to a career as a practicing, professional artist Project Merit (25%) — Feasibility of the proposed project as communicated in the application narrative and budget Professional Development (25%) — Contribution of the proposed project to the advancement of the applicant’s professional artistic development and practice
+• Artistic Merit (50%) — Overall excellence of the applicant’s artwork as demonstrated by work samples and a clear commitment to a career as a practicing, professional artist

 Make sure your application shines!